top of page

 What does the assessment involve?

-• Subjective discussion - You know your pet better than anyone, so this discussion is essential to determine any changes in your pet's behaviour and wellbeing.
+• Subjective discussion - You know your pet better than anyone, so this discussion is essential to determine any changes in your pet's behaviour and performance.

 • Gait Analysis - Using our large walkway, we use slow motion videography to analyse your pet's gait.